qwaneu/qwaneu.github.io/_drafts/dimensional-planning-2.md

 - Workshop rollup views: Dirt - we visualize the aggregated results from the workshop, but we don't store any changes, need to record that by hand (or take a screenshot)
 - Operability: Cobble - running the application on our local machines was not an option, so we needed to deploy it to AWS, in a secure way; we coded our infrastructure in Terraform (will pay off anyway in time and stress reduction later on), we deploy Docker containers using a script, we applied HTTPS/SSL for secure access

+This resulted in an application that was just in time good enough to run two diagnostic workshops.

+## @@Bla

 We thought of many more possible features and more shiny versions of features, we parked them on our Miro board under 'Cobblestone' and 'Highway'.

-This resulted in an application that was just in time good enough to run two diagnostic workshops.
+@@Some features we removed from Dirt Road scope turned out to be unnecessary (when discussing the next steps for evolving with the Agile Fluency Project).
+If we would have 'just built it all' we would have wasted time.

 ## On to the Cobblestone Road